nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### 4.7.1 Filter tag panel
 Filter tag panel involves the use of a listener to watch for any changes in the `UniqueTagList`.
 Once a change is detected, it will update the UI accordingly.
 The tricky part is to get `UniqueTagList` to work with the `TagPanel` listener.
-We also have to constantly monitor the reference states of `UniqueTagList` so that tags panel automatically removes tags that are no longer referenced by any clients.
-For this, some sort of Garbage collection mechanism must exist.
+We also have to constantly monitor the "reference states" of `Tag` items in the `UniqueTagList` so that tags panel automatically removes tags that are no longer referenced by any clients.
+For this, some form of garbage collection mechanism must exist.

 Below, we will see how creating and modifying the client have an effect on the `UniqueTagList`.
 Client modification can be seen as the entry point that triggers the chain of tag modification operations and thus the UI update of the `TagPanel`.